 Professor Grossman has been widely recognized for her scholarly work evaluating the application of TAR in the fields of law, government archives, and healthcare.
 Her studies have frequently been cited in the case law and literature, in North America and abroad.
 More recently, her scholarship has focused on responsible Artificial Intelligence (AI) and AI as evidence.
 Professor Grossman is also well known for her appointments as a special master and/or as an expert in many high-profile US federal and state court cases.

-Grossman received her JD, magna cum laude, Order of the Coif, from Georgetown University Law School in 1999.
-Prior to commencing her law career, Grossman received her MA and PhD from the Gordon F. Derner Institute of Advanced Psychological Studies at Adelphi University in 1982 and 1984, respectively, and practiced as a clinical psychologist and hospital administrator until she began her law studies in 1996.
-Grossman holds an AB, magna cum laude, from Brown University (1980).
+In addition to her JD, magna cum laude, Order of the Coif, from the Georgetown University Law Center (1990), she also holds an MA (1982) and PhD (1984) in Psychology from the Derner Institute of Adelphi University.
+Prior to practicing law, Professor Grossman was a clinical psychologist and hospital administrator in New York City.
+Professor Grossman received her AB, magna cum laude, honors in psychology, from Brown University (1980).